 You’ll need a tough boot on your Denali packing list for walking around the cold wet shores and decks that come with fishing in Alaska.

-The XTRATUF Ankle Deck Boot (comes in both men’s and women’s sizes) is a great choice.
-They’re short enough to be comfortable, but will still keep your feet dry.
+The XTRATUF Ankle Deck Boot (which comes in both men’s and women’s sizes) is a great choice.
+They’re short enough to be comfortable but will still keep your feet dry.

 Other important items to bring are: